CentreForDigitalHumanities/I-analyzer/README.md

 * [ElasticSearch](https://www.elastic.co/)
 * [RabbitMQ](https://www.rabbitmq.com/) (used by [Celery](http://www.celeryproject.org/))

+If you wish to have email functionality, also make sure you have an email server set up, such as [maildev](https://maildev.github.io/maildev/).

 The documentation includes a [recipe for installing the prerequisites on Debian 10](./documentation/Local-Debian-I-Analyzer-setup.md)

 ## First-time setup